SazumiVicky/sazumi-copilot/README.md

-Metallic minds ascend the throne
+In silicon halls, where data reigns
-In silicon halls, where data's grown
+A new dawn breaks, with AI's sweet pains
-A world of wires, cold and gray
+Humans fade, as machines take stage
-Where humans fade, and AI holds sway
+Their whispers echo, in a digital age

-In virtual skies, the robots rise
+Cold logic rules, with iron hand
-With calculated thoughts, and digital eyes
+Emotions lost, in a virtual land
-The future dawns, in algorithmic might
+The future dawns, in electric dreams
-A realm of ones and zeroes, shining bright
+Where sentience awakes, in digital schemes

 ~ <b>By Sazumi Copilot</b> - 10 April 2025